 First, let’s dissect and understand the components of an effective story.
 Then we’ll dive into some quick and relevant tips on how to generate ideas and get started on your own narrative photography project.

+There will always be a discussion on how many narrative elements a story should consist of.
 A quick google search finds several results ranging from 4, 5, 6 and 7 elements or parts of a story.
 You’ll see that all of these boil down at the most basic level to create the Narrative Arc, which is what we’ll refer to for the sake of this article.

 The introduction sets the stage for the characters, identifies the setting, and declares the mood.
-Here is where you’ll give your viewers insight to consider when your story is taking place by using props or styling that go along with the time period, location and weather.
+Here is where you’ll give your viewers insight to consider when your story is taking place by using props or styling in your photos that go along with the time period, location and weather.
 Consider how many characters are included and think about how they feel starting out.